 When imported commodities arrive at the port of entry, the South African Revenue Services (SARS) will inspect a random sample of the products to ensure that the declarations, HS Codes and customs duties applicable to that shipment have been correctly determined.
-The DOH inspectors and/or DAFF inspectors will inspect the consignment for compliance to the relevant regulations including labeling, SPS and that the correct permits are available.
+The DOH inspectors and DAFF inspectors will inspect the consignment for compliance with the relevant regulations including labeling and SPS, and ensure that the correct permits are presented.
 Samples of the products may be taken for further analysis.
 Click this link for regulations relating to the powers and duties of inspectors and analysts conducting inspections and analyses on foodstuffs and food premises.
-Also, Click here to download the tariffs charged for the testing by DAFF.
+Also, Click here to download the fees charged for the testing by DAFF.

 Following inspection of the imported commodities, and if the consignment meets the import requirements, the DAFF and/or the DOH inspectors will release the products.
-Once the consignment has been released by the inspectors, the importer or his/ her agent must take the import documents to SARS for final release.
+Once the consignment has been released by the inspectors, the importer/agent must take the import documents to SARS for final release.
 If the consignment does not meet the import requirements, risk management measures will be recommended.
 The consignment may be treated and cleared to enter South Africa, or rejected and refused entry.
-If the shipment has been rejected, the importer together with the exporter may decide whether the consignment should be destroyed, re-routed to another country or returned to the country of origin.
+If the shipment has been rejected, the importer together with the exporter may decide whether the consignment should be destroyed, returned to the country of origin or re-routed to another country.
+Note that a consignment re-routed to another country must meet import requirements for that country.